April 16, 2012, Christopher D. Carroll RamseyCassKoopmans

 becomes negative the production function is undefined).

 Obviously, this is not the solution we are looking for.
-The problem is that we have not imposed anything corresponding to the intertemporal budget constraint.
+What is missing is that we have not imposed anything corresponding to the intertemporal budget constraint.
 In this context, the IBC takes the form of a “transversality condition,”

 The intuitive purpose of this unintuitive equation is basically to prevent the capital stock from becoming negative or infinity as time goes by.
 Obviously a capital stock that was negative for the entire future could not satisfy the equation.
 And a capital stock that is too large will have an arbitrarily small interest rate, which will result in the LHS of the TVC being a positive number, again failing to satisfy the TVC.